-- 1. A student who is enrolled in a Bachelor degree programme for a bridging programme with the aim of being admitted to the Master degree programme at TU Delft, must complete this bridging programme within two academic years.
+- A student who is enrolled in a bridging programme with the aim of being admitted to the Master degree programme at TU Delft must complete this bridging programme within two academic years.
 Deviations from the bridging programme are not allowed. - 2.
-After the programme duration of the bridging programme the enrolment of the student will be cancelled.
-Under exceptional circumstances the student can submit a well-founded request for an extension of the course duration for a period of at most twelve months.
-The Board of Examiners can decide to grant extension of the programme duration when a student is experiencing or has experienced a study delay due to circumstances that are beyond the student's control.
+After the programme duration of the bridging programme, the enrolment of the student will be cancelled.
+Under exceptional circumstances the student can submit an well-founded request for an extension of the course duration for a period of at most twelve months.
+The Board of Examiners can decide to grand extension of the programme duration when a student is experiencing or has experiences a study delay due to circumstances that are beyond the student's control.